jerryhgladinet/docs/admin/source/chapter03.rst

 **4.1 The Basics**
 ******************************

-To access your Cluster Administration features, log in to the Web Portal at the server. **The descriptions in this guide presumes that you are signed in as the Master Administrator** (aka., Cluster Administrator, Server Administrator).
+To access your Cluster Administration features, log in to the Web Portal on the server. **The description in this guide presumes that you are signed in as the Master Administrator** (aka., Cluster Administrator, Server Administrator).
 Some of the options listed may not be available if you are logged in with different permissions (e.g. Delegated Administrator).
 In this document the |prodname| will also be referred to as simply, Cluster Server.

 .. tip::

-    The Web Portal URL is the server’s DNS name, or the IP Address or localhost if you are on the server console.
+    The Web Portal URL is the server’s DNS name, the IP Address or local host if you are on the server console.

 .. figure:: _static/image_s4_1_0.png
     :align: center